mark-antal-csizmadia/dcgan-fake-faces/README.md

 ![alt text](assets/bests/epoch_0125.png)

-The evolution of the 64 x 64 generator:
+The evolution of the 64 x 64 generator (from the same experiment as above):

 ![alt text](assets/gifs/64.gif)